wimblerobotics/Sigyn/Designs/TeensySensor/TeensySensor.md

 * 2 UART ports with an extra signal.
   The extra signal can be used, for example, to provide an extra signal to the UART-driven device.
 On Sigyn, this signal provides an e-stop signal to the RoboClaw motor controller.
 * 1 UART port without an extra signal.
-  Like most pins brought out from the Teensy 4.1, you could repurpose this pins for other uses.
+  Like most pins brought out from the Teensy 4.1, you could repurpose this pin for other uses.
 * 4 level-shifted pins.
-  Each port provides 5V, GND and a bidirecton, level shifted pin which translates beteen the 3.3V of the Teensy 4.1 and 5V to drive some external device.
+  Each port provides 5V, GND and a bidirectonal, level shifted pin which translates between the 3.3V of the Teensy 4.1 and 5V to drive some external device.
 * A 5V external power input port.
   You can modify the Teensy 4.1 development board by cutting a pin so that the USB input only powers the development board USB port, and all other 5V power needs can be supplied by this external input port.
 This gets around the limited 5V drive capability provided by the Teensy 4.1 development board itself.
 * A custom, external power input port.